TrashPandaCode/reports/ia-final/contributions/markus.typ

   The second tutorial level I created was focused on `game object positioning`.
 In this level, players had to manipulate the raccoons position and put him into a filled trashcan in order to complete the level.

   On May 30th while cleaning up the other levels and also filling them with dialog content I started working on the `bounce level`.
-This would introduce the player to the `if node`.
+This would introduce the player to the `switch` node.
 For this case I created two trashcans, one filled with trash and one empty.
-The player had to use the if node to check whether the raccoon is in the filled trashcan or not.
+The player had to use the switch node to check whether the raccoon is in the filled trashcan or not.
 The goal is that the raccoon jumps into the filled trashcan everytime they randomly switch positions.

   Having different game objects that wouldn't be needed in every level made me restructure the `game object system` a little bit.
 From now on you would have `constants` which are game objects that are always present in every level, like the raccoon and `level game objects` which are only present in a specific level, like the two trashcans in the bounce level.
 This made it easier to manage the game objects and also to create new levels.